 Upon request, the school also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Palace Beauty College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Palace Beauty College to comply with the requirements of FERPA.

 See the list below of the disclosures that postsecondary institutions may make without consent.